 If you are involved in non-consensual non-monogamy,

 in non-consensual non-monogamy, and you are unwilling to risk sharing with your partner how their choices

 injured you, preferring instead to shame them, you may not be ready for couple therapy.
 I am NOT advocating

 a stance of forgive and forget, that is un-empathic and lacks compassion.
 However, remaining in a relationship where one’s pain

 hardens into unspoken resentment is more damaging, in the long-run, than the original betrayal.
 It takes a great deal of courage

 to share how a loved one’s behavior and choices have hurt you and how that individual will need to assist you in re-establishing trust.

 outside of the relationship.

 can we expect in couples’ therapy?

 There is no “one size fits all” when it comes to psychotherapy, as such treatment is always tailored

 to the unique needs of the couple.
 This means that each therapy is a unique experience for all parties involved.
 Entering

 any form of therapy can raise anxieties about the unknown.
 Yet, having a basic framework to draw from can make this journey

 more manageable.
 When you enter therapy with me you can expect the following;

 • A supportive environment where the relationship is respected;

 • An engaged assessment of your

 Exploration of past issues & family dynamics that may impact the here & now;

 • An individual session where your perspective will

 A plan help you and your partner reach your goals;

-Skills in learning how to hear and re-discover one another;
+• Skills in learning how to hear and re-discover one another;

 • Exploration of new ways to be in relationship with

 Respectful redirection of discussions as needed;

 • The development of a voice in your relationship;